pgaods/Leetcode_and_Python_Exercises/README.md

-# Leetcode
+# Leetcode and Python Exercises

-Leetcode Exercises in Python.
+Leetcode and Other Python Exercises.
 Solutions are tentative.